mrakgr/The-Spiral-Language/readme.md

 You'd imagine this part would be short since how much could there be to say about pairs, but there is a decent amount to cover.
 Spiral v0.2 has a lot of experimental syntax surrounding symbols that draws inspiration from Smalltalk.

-Seen from the perspective of the top-down segment a lot of what I am going to show here might seem superflous.
+Seen from the perspective of the top-down segment a lot of what I am going to show here might seem superfluous.
 You would be able to substitute the various symbol patterns with records to get the same effect.
 The problem with records though is that they leak and can cause unused arguments to be passed through join points.

 Here is an example of that.